 This self-paced course follows a comprehensive series of exercises that exposes designers to a wide variety of methods used in UX Design.
-This curriculum is a continuation of Intro to Product Design.
+This curriculum is a continuation of Intro to Product Design and leads directly into the Interface Design curriculum.

 Long gone are the days when a faster chip or beautiful finish was enough to sway consumer opinion.